Skip to main content

 Written by Sahil Khanna

-Sagetap sessions take place via Zoom and are separated into two elements.
+All sessions take place over Zoom and have two parts:

 Before the Call